Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/README.md

 ## Key concepts

+### KeyVaultSecret
+A `Secret` is the fundamental resource within Azure Key Vault.
+From a developer's perspective, Azure Key Vault APIs accept and return secret values as strings.

 ### SecretClient
 `SecretClient` provides synchronous operations exists in the SDK.
 Once you've initialized a `SecretClient`, you can interact with the primary resource types in Azure Key Vault.

 ### Thread safety
 We guarantee that all client instance methods are thread-safe and independent of each other ([guideline](https://azure.github.io/azure-sdk/cpp_introduction.html#thread-safety)).
 This ensures that the recommendation of reusing client instances is always safe, even across threads.

 ### Additional concepts

 <!-- CLIENT COMMON BAR -->
 [Replaceable HTTP transport adapter](https://github.com/Azure/azure-sdk-for-cpp/tree/main/sdk/core/azure-core#http-transport-adapter) |
 [Long-running operations](https://github.com/Azure/azure-sdk-for-cpp/tree/main/sdk/core/azure-core#long-running-operations) |
 <!-- CLIENT COMMON BAR -->

 ## Examples

 For detailed samples please review the samples provided.

 ### Create a client

 First step is to create  a SecretClient.